 Today I will share a list of things I didn’t know about cancer before I had cancer.
 You might never face cancer, but these would be helpful to know if you walk through cancer with someone you care about.

 1) While there are standard treatments, everyone’s treatment is unique based upon the type of cancer, the stage of cancer, and their own body.
 No two cancers are the same and neither are the experiences that surround them.

 2) Stage of cancer indicates how much the cancer has spread.
 The earlier cancer is discovered the better chance that treatment will work.

 3) When you lose your hair, you lose your hair everywhere—yes….even there (can you say Brazilian wax without the pain?)
-Some people lose eyebrows…so far mine have stayed.
-I have, however, lost about half of my eye lashes.
-I have friends who lost all of their eyelashes.
+Some people lose eyebrows…mine thinned significantly, but I found this eyebrow pencil to be the best at filling it in!
+I did lose about half of my eye lashes.
+I do have friends who lost all of their eyelashes.

 4) When you lose your hair, it doesn’t always completely leave you bald.
 I initially shaved my head with an electric razor because the hair was coming out in handfuls and making a mess.
 Eventually I shaved my head with a regular razor to get the completely bald head.
 I was more comfortable with a smooth head rather than a stubble head with bald spots.

 5) Some chemotherapy drugs cause mouth sores.
 If you drink a very icy drink while receiving the chemo (like a slushy) it shrinks the blood vessels in your mouth which helps keeps mouth sores from forming.
 (A nice gesture for a friend in chemo is to ask if you can bring him/her their favorite smoothie or frappuccino during their treatment!)